 5.1 – Collusion Amongst Team

 Collision occurs when teams make moves to benefit another team, with the intention to garner points to improved positioning towards winning the team championship.
 Teams who do not share a common professor, lineage or gym who register under one team is obvious example of this.
 The integrity of the Marianas Open Jiu-Jitsu Champion is kept at a high standard.
-A COMPETITOR, PROFESSOR OR TEAM FOUND IN VIOLOATION OF THIS POLICY WILL HAVE REGISTRATION CANCELLED AND PROHIBITED FROM PARTICIPATIING IN FUTURE MARIANAS OPEN EVENTS.
+A COMPETITOR, PROFESSOR OR TEAM FOUND IN VIOLATION OF THIS POLICY WILL HAVE REGISTRATION CANCELLED AND PROHIBITED FROM PARTICIPATING IN FUTURE MARIANAS OPEN EVENTS.